This post contains affiliate links. As an Amazon Affiliate if you purchase through those links I earn a small commission. Thank you!

 Use Mexican Chorizo for this recipe

 For this recipe you’re looking for a loose bulk sausage chorizo, typically referred to as a Mexican Chorizo.
 You are not looking for the cured link sausages, that’s more of a Spanish Chorizo.
+If you have that dry Spanish Chorizo try this Chicken Paella with Chorizo for a delicious and hearty meal!

 You can find this sausage in the sausage area of your grocery store.
 It’s usually next to the bulk Italian and Breakfast sausage.